medhaahuja/product_portfolio/replit.md

 ## Overview

 This is a modern React portfolio website for Medha Ahuja, an AI-focused Product Manager.
 The application is built using a full-stack architecture with React frontend, Express.js backend, and is configured for deployment on Replit.
-The project showcases a professional portfolio with multiple sections including hero, about, projects, experience, achievements, LinkedIn integration, and contact.
+The project showcases a professional portfolio with multiple sections including hero, about, projects, experience, a single LinkedIn highlights section, and contact.

 ## User Preferences